$75

 All levels

-Foundations is a 3 part training program that takes place over approximately a year.
-It is intended for the military athlete looking to improve their performance in pre-selection testing and selection.
-Foundations use a methodology and framework that was originally developed by Evoke Endurance and its founder Scott Johnston, author of the books that revolutionized training for mountain sports, Training for the New Alpinism and Training for the Uphill Athlete, and has since been adopted and used with great success by many high performing service members to include members of Tier-1 units and Best Ranger competitors and winners.
+Foundations is a 3 part training program that takes place over approximately 9 months.
+It is intended for the military athlete looking to improve their overall fitness and resiliency.
+Foundations use a methodology and framework that was originally developed by Evoke Endurance and its founder Scott Johnston, author of the books that revolutionized training for mountain sports, Training for the New Alpinism and Training for the Uphill Athlete, and has since been adopted and used with great success by many high performing service members to include members of Tier-1 units, SOF Selection pipelines, and Best Ranger competitors and winners.

 Block 1 is specifically designed for those that have minimal aerobic running or in the weight room or that are coming off of an illness, injury, or inconsistent performance.
 Block 1 is not intended to be paired with another training plan, such as unit physical training.